30 Virtual Reality Statistics for 2022

 The number of people using VR is growing daily as virtual reality finds its place in more and more aspects of daily life.
 We are currently witnessing an explosive increase in the use of virtual reality in the gaming industry, with 16 million VR users defining themselves as hardcore gamers

-3. 42.9 million people in the US will use virtual reality at least once a month in 2019.
+3. 42.9 million people in the US use virtual reality at least once a month.

 That adds up to 13% of the total population.
 Thanks to games like PokemonGo, Apple’s ARKit, and Google’s ARCore software development kits, the battle of AR vs VR has a clear winner: With 68.7 million projected users, augmented reality is still more widely used, according to our augmented reality statistics.
 However, VR market share is increasing as virtual reality technology gets more sophisticated and simpler to use.
 Price is another factor.
 VR statistics are expected to improve as headsets become cheaper and more widely available